 Depending on the type of car park, loading bay or service area, there are a variety of ventilation systems that can be utilised:

-The standards provide for the fans to operate at different speeds.
 Since car park fans are very power hungry, variable speed drives can make a significant difference to the power consumed.
 With a carbon monoxide monitoring system, ventilation rates and fan speed can vary depending on the level of CO detected by the sensors.
 In turn, this results in significant energy and cost savings.